cmvandrevala/more-than-equations/content/Computer Science/Labs/I've Got the Power.md

 ## 🎯 Problem Statement

 Write three functions that calculate the power of a number in the different ways outlined below.
+You should run these functions with a variety of inputs and collect information on how long each of them took to run.
 Then, answer the Thought-Provoking Questions based on your implementations.

 1. Use recursion to multiply a number by itself some number of times.
 The pseudocode for this approach is: